 Can my dog at home meet the dog I’m interested in?

 Once your application has been approved an Adoption Specialist will give you a call to set up an appointment for a Meet & Greet.
 During this appointment we will introduce your dog to our shelter dog.
-Before adopting, you will be asked to complete and discuss the Adoption Council Questionnaire.

 Will my new pet be potty trained?